wchabs/listening-to-dom-nodes-bootcamp-prep-000/README.md

 ## Objectives

+modifying to pass test and submit - wc

 1. Add an event listener to a DOM node
 2. Trigger event listeners on DOM nodes
 3. Explain the difference between bubbling and capturing events